 Get the right armamentarium.

 To apply the bronze shade with perfect aim, get around a dense brush with a straight applicator surface.
-The high density and flat brush top aids in picking and deposition of product.
+The high density and flat brush top aid in picking and deposition of product.

-To get the overall healthy glow from a bronzer, your application method matters too.
-Start where the sun hits your face.
-Go upwards and downwards after.
+Your application method also matters to get the overall healthy glow from a bronzer.
+First, start where the sun hits your face.
+Then, go upwards and downwards after.
 This way, you will get an even layer of product on your skin.